Restaurant and food services health and safety during COVID-19

 You do not need to determine where a case was acquired.
 If it’s reported to you as an occupational illness, you must report the case.

-It is important that all parties in a workplace communicate their roles and responsibilities.
-Employers must ensure health and safety policies are updated and posted for all workers to see.
-Using industry resources, including this one and those produced by the Workplace Safety and Prevention Services (WSPS), will improve on-site understanding.
+It is important that all parties in a workplace understand their roles and responsibilities.
+Ensure health and safety policies are updated and posted for all workers to see.

 - how workers report illnesses